画家のマネってどんな人?経歴や代表作品 併せて詳しく解説! - FROM ARTIST

 plum

-Let me talk about Edouard Manet's unpublished work "Plums", which, like his other works, has the power to deeply affect the viewer.
+Let me talk about Édouard Manet's unpublished work "Plums," which, like his other works, has the power to deeply affect the viewer.

-Well, why not take a look at "Plums" with your own eyes?
+So, why not take a look at "Plums" with your own eyes?
 Experience its beauty and profound charm, and a new world of art will open up to you.
 Enjoy Manet's art as if you were savoring the taste of fresh plums!

-The Metropolitan Museum of Art
+Metropolitan Museum of Art

 "Boy with a Sword" is a work that skillfully depicts the innocence and adventurous spirit of a young boy, drawing the viewer into the boy's world.
 By coming into contact with his purity and vitality, new emotions await you.